Updated: May 26

 1 wing 2

 Compared to 1w9s, a 1w2 will generally be more outward.
-Type 1 wants to be "good" in the sense that they want to adhere to their personally defined principles, and Type 2 wants to be "good" in the sense that they want others to view them as morally good.
+Type 1 wants to be "good" in the sense that they want to adhere to their personally defined principles, and Type 2 wants to be "good" in the sense that they believe others will only love them if they demonstrate that they are morally "good" by putting others ahead of themselves.

 In healthy 1w2s, these strategies integrate well, yielding a person who is both morally principled and insistent on bringing the benefits of their objective views to the world.
 The desire to help others may integrate into this individual's world view, bringing about a highly integrated, devoted, altruistic person.
 The healthy aspects of 2 make this type 1 more personal, more involved, and more proactive when compared to the other subtype, 1w9.